 Methods We assessed plant size and performed metabolite profiling of naturally occurring Plantago lanceolata plants growing under different precipitation (ambient, 50% less than ambient = drought) and temperature (ambient, +~0.8, +~2.4, +~4.0 oC above ambient) treatments at the Boston Area Climate Experiment (BACE, constructed in 2007).

-Key Results The analysis of several primary and secondary metabolites revealed striking effects of drought and lesser effects of warming on leaf chemistry.
+Key Results The analysis of several primary and secondary metabolites revealed striking effects of drought, and a drought by warming interaction.
 Compared to the ambient condition, plants in the drought plots had lower concentrations of foliar nitrogen, amino acids, and most sugars and higher concentrations of sorbitol, a common stress-induced metabolite.
+At the highest temperature level, the precipitation treatments were most distinct.
 Moreover, drought-exposed plants showed lower leaf concentrations of catalpol, an iridoid glycoside well known to affect the performance of herbivores.

 Conclusions While the effects of warming were less pronounced, the temperature extremes (i.e., the highest temperatures) resulted in most distinct plant responses to drought.
 We discuss how these changes in chemistry might impact plant responses to abiotic and biotic stress.